vvscode/docs/docs/mms/xml-service/xml-service-introduction.md

 ---
 title: Introduction
+excerpt: >-
-excerpt: 'Get introduced to the features and capabilities that the Sinch XML API offers.
+  Get introduced to the features and capabilities that the Sinch XML API offers.
   Send and receive rich multimedia content.
-Read more.'
+Read more.
 next:
   pages:
     - xml-service-savemms